 Physical:

 Initially, I was concerned about the faux tachometer around the screen, thinking it would get in the way.
 Honestly, it doesn’t.
-It actually gives you a nice feel of where your swipe should begin and end without making it feel limited.
+It gives you a nice feel of where your swipe should begin and end without making it feel limited.
 The subtle but important benefit of the bezel is that it also protects the screen; you don’t have to worry if you put your watch face down (accidentally) or wear it on the inside of your arm instead of facing outwards.

 Hardware:

-LG packed a lot into the G Watch R, and they didn’t cheap out on anything, which invests this watch ($299.99 currently) feel worth it.
+LG packed a lot into the G Watch R, and they didn’t cheap out on anything, which makes this watch ($299.99 currently) feel worth it.
 The screen is a 1.3″ P-OLED display (320 x 320 pixels); initially, I was concerned about how the screen would feel and respond in contrast to more traditional glass displays, but honestly, the P-OLED is great.
 The screen doesn’t feel cheap or “plasticky,” and you probably wouldn’t know it’s not glass if someone didn’t tell you.
 The display is excellent.

 READ MORE :